nolanpelino/CSCE-146-PROJ-HW5/README.md

 # CSCE-146-PROJ-HW5
 Class Project

 This Project is focused on binary search trees, nodes, and the Class<T> for shape objects.
-LinkedBST.java
+LinkedBST.java contains the constructors and methods for the data structure.
+The shape.java file contains all of the basic constructors and methods for the shapes.
+It implements comparable, which is crucial in sorting and moving throughout the BST.
+All of the files name <shapetype>.java contain class-specific constructors, methods, and data while also extending the shape class.
+The testing file, ShapeTester.java scans a list of shape objects from shapeFile.txt and populates a linked binary search tree, "shapetree."
+The tree is put into preorder, postorder, and inorder.
+Shapes can be removed from the tree based off of their data.
+This project was insturmental in my learning of binary search trees and how they are implemented.